writetome51/open-array/README.md

 remove.adjacentAt(startingIndex, numItemsToRemove): PublicArrayRemover
    // Removes adjacent items.  startingIndex can be negative or positive.

+remove.head(numItemsToRemove): PublicArrayRemover
+    // Removes numItemsToRemove from beginning of this.data .

+remove.tail(numItemsToRemove): PublicArrayRemover
+    // Removes numItemsToRemove from end of this.data .

+remove.between(numItemsToKeepAtEachEnd): PublicArrayRemover
+    // Removes everything between numItemsToKeepAtEachEnd.
+    // i.e., if numItemsToKeepAtEachEnd = 2, then only the first 2 items and last 2 items will remain.

+/************
+ For all the functions below:
+     Any parameter called 'value' cannot be an object.
+     Any parameter called 'values' cannot contain an object.
+     'object' does not include Arrays.
+Arrays are OK, as long as they don't contain objects.
+************/

 remove.adjacentToValue(info: IAdjacentToValueInfo): PublicArrayRemover
     /************
     Removes adjacent items including, or near, a particular value.